htcondor/htcondor/docs/admin-manual/security.rst

        ALLOW_ADMINISTRATOR = bigcheese.ncsa.uiuc.edu
        ALLOW_OWNER = $(FULL_HOSTNAME), $(ALLOW_ADMINISTRATOR)

--  Only allow machines at NCSA and UW-Madison’s CS department to view the pool.
+-  Only allow machines at NCSA and UW-Madison's CS department to view the pool.
 Only NCSA machines and the machine raven.cs.wisc.edu can join the pool.
 Note: the machine raven.cs.wisc.edu has the read access it needs through the wild card setting in ``ALLOW_READ``.
 This